 SoundHound AI's success depends on its ability to acquire new customers in new and existing verticals, and in new and existing geographic markets.
 If SoundHound AI is unable to attract a sufficient number of new customers, it may be unable to reduce gross margins at desired rates and its operating results may suffer.
 The Voice AI market is competitive and many of SoundHound AI's competitors have substantial financial, personnel and other resources that they utilize to develop solutions and attract customers.
 As a result, it may be difficult for us to add new customers to SoundHound AI's existing customer base.
 Competition in the marketplace may also lead us to win fewer new customers or result in us providing discounts and other commercial incentives.
-Additional factors that impact SoundHound AI's ability to acquire new customers' budgets for Voice AI, the utility and efficacy of SoundHound AI's existing and new products, whether proven or perceived, and general economic conditions.
+Additional factors that impact SoundHound AI's ability to acquire new customers include the perceived need for Voice AI -enabled products or Voice AI services, the size of prospective customers' budgets for Voice AI, the utility and efficacy of SoundHound AI's existing and new products, whether proven or perceived, and general economic conditions.
 These factors may have a meaningful negative impact on operating results.